Nepiki/Guides/Jaguar-Bomber-(Watara-Supervision).md

 _Score 80000 points, just because you can_
 </pre></big>

-Earning 80k points in a single run can be difficult.
+Earning 80k points in a single run can be difficult, but the goal is not particularly tight.
 Especially in the early levels, try to focus on the flying enemies, since they are worth 200 points compared to the tanks granted 100 points.
-In later levels, especially level 4, prioritize the enemies that shoot horizontally, as they are worth 3x as much as the basic tank enemies that accompany them.
+In later levels, especially level 4, prioritize the enemies that shoot horizontally, as they are worth 2x as much as the basic tank enemies that accompany them.
 In some cases, it may be worth a risky move to earn a few more points, but keep in mind that respawning may take a while and can cause you to lose more points in the long run.

 Enemies
 * Tanks: 100 Points
 * Flying: 200 Points
-* Large Ground Enemies: 300 Points
+* Large Enemies: 300 Points

 Bosses
 * Boss 1: 1000 Points